01 / 10

 the Last Line

 The counter-economic case for Monero is straightforward.
-In a world where financial surveillance is the primary infrastructure of state control over economic behavior — where account freezing, de-banking, asset seizure, and transaction monitoring are routine tools of political enforcement — a monetary system that is technically incapable of providing that surveillance to any authority is not merely useful.
-It is the financial equivalent of end-to-end encryption: the baseline infrastructure of economic autonomy.
-Holding and using Monero is not a statement about wanting to evade taxes or fund illegal activities.
-It is a statement that financial privacy is a right, not a privilege granted by institutions that surveil every exercise of it.
+In a world where financial surveillance is the primary infrastructure of state control over economic behavior — where account freezing, de-banking, asset seizure, and transaction monitoring are routine tools of political enforcement — a monetary system that is technically incapable of providing that surveillance to any authority is the financial equivalent of end-to-end encryption: the baseline infrastructure of economic autonomy.

 08 / 10